soctrace-inria/ocelotl/README.md

 http://soctrace-inria.github.io/updatesite/

 and press Enter.
-The Framesoc and Ocelotl tools should then be available.
-If Framesoc is not already installed in your Eclipse, select both tools.
+Select all the available tools.
 Then click on _Next_, _Next_, accept the license agreement and click on _Finish_.

 ### Download the Sources